oscarotero/oscarotero.gal/en/index.md

 - I had been CSS & HTML teacher at [Hack a Boss](https://hackaboss.com/)

 ### Code

+I love to write HTML/CSS and build or experiment with very under-engineering solutions.
+I'm also a firmin advocate of the open source and maintainer of several projects like:

 - [Lume](https://lume.land), a static site generator for Deno.
 - [A plugin for Figma](https://www.figma.com/community/plugin/1001444625792698603/marketgoo-copies)